 NSDL Database Management Limited acts as Registrar and Transfer Agents for the Non-Convertible Debentures of the Company.
-Complaints or queries/requests with respect to the Company's Privately Placed Debentures may be directed to Mr. Nilesh Bhandare, Email Id: nileshb@nsdl.co.in Tel.: +91 22 49142591.
+Complaints or queries / requests with respect to the Company's Privately Placed Debentures may be directed to Mr. Sunil Kamble, Email Id: sunilk@nsdl.co.inTel.: +91 22 49142701.
 Debenture holders would have to correspond with the respective Depository Participants for Debentures held in dematerialized mode.